 2. Manage expectations

 Knowing all this in advance, combined with regular status updates between the designated points of contact, will prevent misunderstandings that could otherwise be costly to your pocket or threaten the overall health of your supplier relationship.
+Adhering to accounts payable software best practices can also play a crucial role in ensuring smooth and effective communication, further safeguarding your business interests.

-3. Give each supplier personalized attention
+3. Give each supplier personalised attention

 In this age of global supply chains and digital business, a dedicated representative can help build a positive and productive relationship that’s culturally sensitive and has a personal touch – even if you’re sourcing as an enterprise.
 This attention to detail will be noticed and pay off over and over.

-4. Recognize your interdependence
+4. Recognise your interdependence

 5. Pay promptly